Consumption and the Tax Agency reinforce border control of unsafe products

 Thanks to an agreement signed today between the Ministry of Health and Consumer Affairs and the State Tax Administration Agency

-• This initiative is part of the “plan of measures for the safety and control of consumer products in the market” presented last November by the Minister of Health and Consumer Affairs, Bernat Soria.
+- This initiative is part of the "plan of measures for the safety and control of consumer products on the market" presented last November by the Minister of Health and Consumption, Bernat Soria

-• There will be a list of products for which the CE marking is required and other documentary requirements may be claimed and specific controls may be carried out on certain consumer products.
+- There will be a list of products that require CE marking and other documentary requirements may be requested and specific controls may be carried out on certain consumer products.

-• The Customs department will include the identification of importers considered risk in its analysis systems
+- The Customs Department will include the identification of importers considered at risk in its analysis systems

 June 24, 2008.
-The Consumer Authorities and the Tax Agency continue to work to increase the security of citizens and have agreed on new measures to prevent the entry of unsafe products into our country.
-These products fundamentally come from third countries and are introduced into our market across community borders, violating European regulations in this regard.
+Consumer authorities and the Tax Agency continue to work to increase the safety of citizens and have agreed on new measures to prevent unsafe products from entering our country.
+These products mainly come from third countries and are introduced into our market across EU borders, in violation of relevant European regulations.

-The initiative is part of the “Plan of measures for the safety and control of consumer products in the market” presented last November by the Minister of Health and Consumer Affairs, Bernat Soria and has the support of the Sectoral Conference of Consumption, the highest body of institutional cooperation between the State and the Autonomous Communities in this matter.
+The initiative is part of the “Plan of measures for the safety and control of consumer products on the market” presented last November by the Minister of Health and Consumption, Bernat Soria, and has the support of the Sectoral Conference on Consumption, the highest body of institutional cooperation between the State and the Autonomous Communities in this area.

-The measures adopted aim to prevent events such as those that occurred last year when the withdrawal from the market of certain products that compromised consumer safety created social alarm, especially those aimed at children, one of the most vulnerable sectors of the population.
+The measures adopted are intended to prevent events such as those that occurred last year when the withdrawal from the market of certain products that compromised consumer safety created social alarm, especially those aimed at children, one of the most vulnerable sectors of the population.

 AGREEMENT

-Starting from this basis and with the aim of maximizing consumer safety, an agreement was signed today by the general director of Consumer Affairs and Citizen Services and director of the National Consumer Institute (INC), Etelvina Andreu, and the director of the Customs and Special Taxes Department of the State Tax Administration Agency, Nicolás Bonilla.
-These organizations depend, respectively, on the ministries of Health and Consumer Affairs and Economy and Finance.
+On this basis and with the aim of maximising consumer safety, today an agreement was signed by the Director General of Consumer Affairs and Citizen Services and Director of the National Consumer Institute (INC), Etelvina Andreu, and the Director of the Customs and Special Taxes Department of the State Tax Administration Agency, Nicolás Bonilla.
+These bodies depend, respectively, on the Ministries of Health and Consumption and Economy and Finance.

-This agreement creates a system aimed, on the one hand, at increasing the exchange of information on certain unsafe consumer products and, on the other, at verifying that imported products have the necessary documentation to support compliance with current legislation for its commercialization in the national market.
+This agreement creates a system aimed, on the one hand, at increasing the exchange of information on certain unsafe consumer products and, on the other, at verifying that imported products have the necessary documentation to guarantee compliance with current legislation for their commercialization in the national market.

 CONTROL ACTIONS